Guizhou's journey to a "museum of bridges"

 Now, Guizhou has built nearly 30,000 bridges including those under construction, with over 2,000 expressway bridges still ongoing.
 There are suspension bridges, cable-stayed bridges, arch bridges and beam bridges in Guizhou, covering nearly all bridge types of the world.
 Reputed as the "museum of bridges", Guizhou is home to five of the global top ten super bridges across mountains and valleys.

-Moreover, Guizhou has now been introducing its bridge technologies and designs to its domestic and foreign peers.
+Moreover, Guizhou has now been introducing its technologies and designs of bridge to its domestic and foreign peers.
 For instance, Guizhou has completed the project spanning the Yellow River in Henan province and is expected to construct major projects in Mongolia and Georgia.

 SOURCE Huanqiu.com